 Most patients report 2 to 3 out of 10 with the topical anesthetic in place.
 The cannula technique is significantly more comfortable than sharp-needle injection.

-When can I exercise after NaturaGel?
+When can I exercise after Salient NaturaGel?

 Light walking is fine same-day.
 Avoid elevated heart-rate exercise for 48 hours and hot yoga or sauna for 7 days.